 This refers to the amount of alcohol it takes for your inhibitions to be significantly lowered such that your energy intake substantially increases over the following 48 hours.

 Most people’s tipping point is around nine units (3.1 glasses of wine, 3.7 pints of beer).

 A study suggested that we consume an average of 4,305 additional calories that same evening and continue to overeat the next day when we reach this point.

 Drinking alcohol can also indirectly contribute to weight gain by lowering the quality of our sleep.
 Although we may initially fall asleep faster, alcohol impacts the critical stages of our sleep, such as deep and REM sleep.

-A lack of sleep, or poor quality of sleep, increases your appetite and cravings for junk food and decreases your energy expenditure on the following day.
+A lack of sleep, or poor sleep quality, increases your appetite and cravings for junk food and decreases your energy expenditure the following day.

-The good news is, it’s not necessary to abstain from drinking alcohol entirely to maintain a healthy lifestyle.
-Consider staying below your tipping point if you’re drinking, by alternating alcoholic drinks with soft drinks such as sparkling water.
+The good news is it’s unnecessary to abstain from drinking alcohol entirely to maintain a healthy lifestyle.
+Consider staying below your tipping point if you’re drinking by alternating alcoholic drinks with soft drinks such as sparkling water.

 7) Focus on stress management